Leg-spinner Yasir urges batsmen to play long, productive innings

 Opening batsman Abid Ali (19 not out) said his first objective was to see off the new ball.

 “I succeeded in doing so for one hour on Sunday and hopefully would do the same early in the morning.
 As you know batting upfront in New Zealand is always challenging but I hope we would manage to play good innings here.
-Misbahul Haq and Younis Khan want us to stay at the wicket for a longer period and that is what we are trying to do.”
+Misbahul Haq and Younis Khan want us to stay at.